TOVTC/pizza-hunt-scscbc/README.md

   # Pizza Hunt

   This application uses Express and MongoDB to allow users to create, share, and comment on different, custom pizza recipes.
+This application also features offline functionality enabled by IndexedDB, which will locally store recipes and automatically upload them when network connection is reestablished.

   ## Table of Contents